Tensor-reduced atomic density representations

-Multiple strategies to tackle this scaling problem have been proposed including weighting \cite{gastegger2018wacsf, artrith2017ACSF_weight} or embedding \cite{willatt2018feature} the elements into a fixed dimensional space, directly reducing the element-sensitive correlation order \cite{darby2022compressing} and data-driven approaches for selecting the most relevant subset or combination of the original features for a given dataset \cite{NICE, goscinski2021optimal, zeni2021compact}.
+Multiple strategies to tackle this scaling problem have been proposed including element weighting~\cite{gastegger2018wacsf, artrith2017ACSF_weight} or embedding the elements into a fixed small dimensional space~\cite{willatt2018feature, gubaev2019accelerating}, directly reducing the element-sensitive correlation order~\cite{darby2022compressing}, low-rank tensor-train approximations for lattice models~\cite{kostiuchenko2019impact} and data-driven approaches for selecting the most relevant subset or combination of the original features for a given dataset~\cite{NICE, goscinski2021optimal, zeni2021compact}.
 A rather different class of machine learning methods are \acp{MPNN}~\cite{MPNNGilmer2017, schnet}.
-Instead of constructing full tensor products, these models embed chemical element information in a fixed size latent space, using a learnable transformation $\mathbb{R}^S \rightarrow \mathbb{R}^K$ where $K$ is the dimension of the latent space, and thus avoid the poor scaling with the number of chemical elements.
-In recent advances, these methods have achieved very high accuracy~\cite{nequip, botnet, MACE2022}, strongly suggesting that the true complexity of the relevant chemical element space does not grow as $S^\nu$.
+Instead of constructing full tensor products, these models also embed chemical element information in a fixed size latent space using a learnable transformation $\mathbb{R}^S \rightarrow \mathbb{R}^K$ where $K$ is the dimension of the latent space, and thus avoid the poor scaling with the number of chemical elements.
+Recently these methods have achieved very high accuracy~\cite{nequip, botnet, MACE2022}, strongly suggesting that the true complexity of the relevant chemical element space does not grow as $S^\nu$.

-In this paper, we introduce a general way to significantly reduce the scaling of the density-based representations like \ac{SOAP} and \ac{ACE} with the number of chemical elements.
-The key idea is to recognise that the parameters of a linear model built on density representations form a symmetric tensor that can be approximated using a symmetric tensor decomposition or a tensor sketch.~\cite{woodruff2014sketching}.
-We show that the resulting approximation is systematically convergeable to the original full descriptor limit and verify this with numerical experiments on real data.
+In this paper we introduce a general approach for significantly reducing the scaling of density-based representations like \ac{SOAP} and \ac{ACE}.
+We show that by exploiting the tensor structures of the descriptors and applying low-rank approximations we can derive new tensor-reduced descriptors which are systematically convergeable to the original full descriptor limit.
+We also verify this with numerical experiments on real data.
 We also show that there is a natural generalisation to compress not only the chemical element information but also the radial degrees of freedom, yielding an even more compact representation.
-When fitting interatomic potentials for high entropy alloys and organic molecules, we achieve about a ten-fold reduction in the number of features required when using linear (\ac{ACE}) and nonlinear kernel models (\ac{SOAP}-GAP).
+When fitting interatomic potentials for organic molecules and high entropy alloys, we achieve a ten-fold reduction in the number of features required when using linear (\ac{ACE}) and nonlinear kernel models (\ac{SOAP}-GAP).
+We also fit a linear model to a dataset with 37 chemical elements which would be infeasible without the tensor-reduced features.